Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 |          |                         |                              | region: southwest  |

-With the Freeform Tag created, we’ll proceed with tagging the Image(s) of the Northface product that is being discounted.
-Once complete the Image will have the following Tags.

-When the Freeform Tag, discount, was added to the Image, the text of “15% off” is entered.
-This is now our Freeform Value that will be overlaid on top of the Image.
+When the Freeform Tag "discount" is added to the image, we also enter the text “15% off”.
+This is now our Freeform value that will be overlaid on top of the image.

 | Tag Name |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |----------|-------------------------|--------------------------|------------------------|